nelson-io/citi-documentation-test/reports/model_analysis.md

 * **Train Accuracy** : 0.880
 * **Test Accuracy** :  0.875

-Which suggest no overfitting.
-Since the target was unbalanced, it might make sense to carry on the optimization using an objective function with a metric more resiliant to unbalanced designs or treatign the data beforehand with under sampling or oversamplig techniques.
+Which suggests no overfitting.
+Since the target was unbalanced, it might make sense to carry on the optimization using an objective function with a metric more resilient to unbalanced designs or treating the data beforehand with under-sampling or over-sampling techniques.

 The confusion Matrix shows 2453 true positives and 11787 true negatives with only 1393 false negatives and 648 false positives:
 ```